Inverness railway station: Services

-Connections
+Onward connections

-The main coach and bus station is located in Margaret Street, 150 m northwest of and just around the corner from the railway station.
+Inverness bus station is located in Margaret Street, 150 m north-west of the station.
 Many services can also be joined at the stop on Millburn Road outside Marks and Spencer, closer to the station.

-Aside from local buses, there are also long-distance coach services which allow rail passengers to continue their journey to areas of the Highlands not on the rail network:
+Aside from local buses, there are also long-distance coach services which allow rail passengers to continue their journey to areas of the Highlands that are not on the rail network: